chaseleantj/gpt-prompts/README.md

 You also need to upload a PNG image.

 ```
 I want to apply the disintegration effect from Avengers to this image.
 Can you help me with it?
 Provide me with a link to download the video generated.
+Use the code below:

 import imageio
 import numpy as np
 import random

 # Load the image
-image = imageio.imread([INSERT IMAGE PATH HERE])
+image_path = "[INSERT IMAGE PATH HERE]"
+image = imageio.imread(image_path)

+# Define the block size
+block_size = 4

 # Get the dimensions of the image
 height, width, _ = image.shape

-# Define the block size
+# Make sure the image dimensions are divisible by block size
-block_size = 4
+height -= height % block_size
+width -= width % block_size

+# Crop the image to the new dimensions
+image = image[:height, :width]

 # Calculate the number of blocks in each dimension
 num_blocks_y, num_blocks_x = height // block_size, width // block_size